-8.6 The self-financing schemes will normally only proceed if they produce a reduction in expenditure that includes reductions enough to cover the cost of financing the investment.
-This is necessary to ensure that the investment contributes to meeting

-- 8.7 As viability challenges have increased over the last few years (inflation and increases in the cost of borrowing) the number of schemes of this type have decreased significantly.
+- 8.6 The self-financing schemes will normally only proceed if they produce a reduction in expenditure that includes reductions enough to cover the cost of financing the investment.
+This is necessary to ensure that the investment contributes to meeting the financial challenges that the Council faces.
+It is noted however, that in some limited circumstances, that schemes may proceed even if they do not produce a reduction in expenditure enough to cover the cost of financing the investment. - 8.7 As viability challenges have increased over the last few years (inflation and increases in the cost of borrowing) the number of schemes of this type have decreased significantly.
 The most significant one in the programme now is the Civic Centre which was last considered by Cabinet in November 2024.
-From 2025/26, any new schemes considered as self-financing will be regularly reviewed to ensure that the original business case assumptions that determined its self-financing nature remain valid. - 8.8 The remainder of this section provides a summary of the main funding sources for capital expenditure.
+From 2025/26, any new schemes considered as self-financing will be regularly reviewed to ensure that the original business case assumptions that determined its self-financing nature remain valid.

+8.8 The remainder of this section provides a summary of the main funding sources for capital expenditure.